awsdocs/amazon-efs-user-guide/doc_source/wt1-create-ec2-resources.md

       --profile adminuser
       ```

       Write down the security group ID\.
-The following is an example response:
+The following is an example response\.

       ```
       {